 Colored pencils are an exciting medium.
 While sometimes overlooked as a professional medium, colored pencils are capable of producing works that resemble paintings.
 They allow the artist an incredible amount of control over the application, leading to highly detailed and developed imagery.
-It's no wonder why colored pencils are one of my favorite mediums for drawing.

 I'd like to share with you my very best colored pencil tips.
 Each of them are highlighted in the video below, but details on each tip can be found further down the page.

 The quality of pencil that you use for your drawings is very important and directly influences your success.
 Using a lower quality pencil will produce lower quality results.
 In the same way, using a higher quality pencil will increase your chances of success.